tailiu/Distributed_Projects/README.md

 This is an initial version of the distributed project.
-There is still much work to do.....
+It is still being developed.